 - 1. Click Hosts in the top navigation bar. - 2.
 Click the Configuration tab. - 3.
+Select Category Parcels. - 4.
 Configure the value of the Parcel Directory property.
-The setting of the parcel\dir property in the Cloudera Manager Agent configuration file overrides this setting. - 4.
-Click Save Changes to commit the changes. - 5.
-On each host, restart the Cloudera Manager Agent:
+The setting of the parcel_dir property in the Cloudera Manager Agent configuration file overrides this setting. - 5.
+Click Save Changes to commit the changes. - 6.
+Restart the Cloudera Manager Agent on all hosts.